-Credit for Amount of Contributions to Private School Tuition Organization Indexed for Inflation
+Credit for Contributions to Private School Tuition Organization Indexed for Inflation

-For 2012, the amount of the allowable credit for contributions to private school tuition organizations was adjusted for inflation purposes.
-The maximum credit for single taxpayers or heads of household increased from \$500 to \$503.
-For married taxpayers that file a joint return, the maximum credit amount increased from \$1,000 to \$1,006.
+For 2013, the amount of the allowable credit for contributions to private school tuition organizations was adjusted for inflation purposes.
+The maximum credit for single taxpayers or heads of household is \$517.
+For married taxpayers that file a joint return, the maximum credit is \$1,034.
 For more information, see AZ Form 323.